Erik Panizzi: Mantova

 On 14 August 2020 he moved to Mantova.
+He contributed to Mantova's promotion to Serie B for the 2024–25 season and made his second-tier debut for the club in August 2024.

+On 25 August 2025, Panizzi's contract with Mantova was terminated by mutual consent.

 International career

 Representative teams

 Panizzi was a member of Italy Lega Pro representative teams for the 2012–13 Under 20 Regional Competition (appearing twice against Slovenia) and in the 2013–15 International Challenge Trophy (against Ukraine).
 Panizzi also played in the representative team's match against Oman in February 2013.